-g) bod fina nber of meetings held by the main y overseeing remuneration during the ncial year and remuneration paid to nember.
-The Senior Management of the bank overseeing the remuneration of the Bank h) i.
-Number of employees having received a variable remuneration award during the financial year.
-The following Number of Employees were received a variable remuneration during the year 2018: Particulars Number Number of employees having received a variable remuneration award during the year 2018 ii.
+g) mai rem yea mber of meetings held by the in body overseeing nuneration during the financial r and remuneration paid to its mber.
+The Senior Management of the bank overseeing the remuneration of the Bank The following Number of Employees were remuneration during the year 2019: e received a variable the financial year.
+Particulars Number Number of employees having received a variable remuneration award during the year 2019 ii.
 Number and total amount of guaranteed bonuses awarded during the financial year.
 Nil iii.
-Number and total amount of sign- on awards made during the financial year.
+Number and total amount of sign-on awards made during the financial year.
 Nil iv.
 Number and total amount of severance payments made during the financial year.
 Nil i) i.
-Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms.
+Total amount of outstanding deferred remuneration, split into cash, shares and sharelinked instruments and other forms.
 Nil ii.
 Total amount of deferred remuneration paid out in the financial year.
 Nil

-j) j) Breakdown of amount of Breakdown of Ren remuneration awards for the financial year to show: muneration for the year-2018 is as under: (Taka in Million):
+j) Breakdown of amount of remuneration awards for the financial year to show: Breakdown of Remuneration for the year-2019 is as under (BDT in Million)

 Particulars Amount

-Basic salary 2,493.20
+Basic salary 2,734.58

-Allowances 2,195.05
+Allowances 2,434.26

-Bonus 1,080.48
+Bonus 1,208.65

-Provident fund contribution 245.50
+Provident fund contribution 270.62

 Gratuity 424.80

-Welfare fund 52.58
+Welfare fund 56.16

-Total 6,491.61
+Total 7,129.07

-k) Quantitative information about emplo

-of shares or performance units) and e or downward revaluations of awards
+k) Quantitative information about employees' exposure to implicit (e.g. fluctuations in the value of shares or performance units) and explicit adjustments (e.g. claw backs or similar reversals or downward revaluations of awards) of deferred remuneration and retained remuneration.

 i.
 Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments.
-Not Applicab le
+Not Applicable

 ii.
 Total amount of reductions during the financial year due to ex post explicit adjustments.
+Not Applicable

 iii.
 Total amount of reductions during the financial year due to ex post implicit adjustments.
-Not Applicab le
+Not Applicable